| Title: | Design of Experiments Suite: Generate and Evaluate Optimal Designs |

 statistical model.

-gen_design( candidateset, model, trials, splitplotdesign = NULL, blocksizes = NULL, optimality = "D", augmentdesign = NULL, repeats = 20, custom_v = NULL, varianceratio = 1, contrast = contr.simplex, aliaspower = 2, minDopt = 0.8, k = NA, parallel = FALSE, progress = TRUE, add_blocking_columns = FALSE, randomized = TRUE, advancedoptions = NULL, timer = NULL )
+gen_design( candidateset, model, trials, splitplotdesign = NULL, blocksizes = NULL, optimality = "D", augmentdesign = NULL, repeats = 20, custom_v = NULL, varianceratio = 1, contrasts = contr.simplex, aliaspower = 2, minDopt = 0.8, k = NA, moment_sample_density = 10, high_resolution_candidate_set = NA, parallel = FALSE, progress = TRUE, add_blocking_columns = FALSE, randomized = TRUE, advancedoptions = NULL, timer = NULL )gen_design( candidateset, model, trials, splitplotdesign = NULL, blocksizes = NULL, optimality = "D", augmentdesign = NULL, repeats = 20, custom_v = NULL, varianceratio = 1, contrasts = contr.simplex, aliaspower = 2, minDopt = 0.8, k = NA, moment_sample_density = 10, high_resolution_candidate_set = NA, parallel = FALSE, progress = TRUE, add_blocking_columns = FALSE, randomized = TRUE, advancedoptions = NULL, timer = NULL )

 candidateset |